Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: Testing the probabilistic approach

-In Sect.~\ref{subsubsec:EmissivityOpacity} ensemble-averaged opacities (and emissivities) have been derived based on binomial distributions.
-This formalism was verified using a direct approach to calculate ensemble-averaged entities (presented here exemplarily for the average opacity of the [C{\sc ii}] line).
-As the direct approach requires a relatively large amount of computing time it is not used in the simulations of the 3D geometry, where ensemble-averaged entities need to be calculated for about $10^5$ different ensembles.
-However, we used it to calculate the ensemble-averaged opacity of selected ensembles with known parameters to be compared to the results of the ``binomial'' approach.

-This serves three purposes: \begin{itemize} \item to verify that the calculation of the ensemble-averaged opacity through the probabilistic approach matches the average opacity of real random realisations (random positions for each clump) of the ensemble \item to verify that averaging over the clump projected area (compare Eq.~\ref{eq:tauClAv}) can be used (the method presented here accounts for the full ``opacity profile'' $\tau_{\rm cl}(p)$ with $p$ being the \emph{impact parameter}, or radial distance from the centre point of the clump) \item for statistical reasons, i.e. to understand how much the ensemble-averaged opacity of the same ensemble can vary depending on the random positions of the individual clumps. \end{itemize}
+In Sect.~\ref{Sect:EmissivityOpacity} ensemble-averaged line intensities and optical depths have been derived based on binomial distributions ``probabilistic approach''.
+This formalism was verified using a direct approach that calculates the ensemble-averaged quantities for a specific realisation of an ensemble.
+Here, the direct approach is presented for the [C{\sc ii}], CO~$3-2$ and CO~$16-15$ lines.
+As it requires a relatively large amount of computing time\footnote{The calculation of the ensemble-averaged line intensity and optical depth of one ``small'' map (i.e.~$1184\times 1184$~pixel, for instance Fig.~\ref{Fig:BruteForceCO3_tau}) takes about two hours.} it is not used in the simulations of the KOSMA-$\tau$ 3D code, where ensemble-averaged quantities need to be calculated for about $10^5$ different ensembles.
+However, we used it to calculate the ensemble-averaged quantities of selected ensembles with known parameters to be compared to the results of the probabilistic approach.
+This serves three purposes: \begin{itemize} \item to verify that the ensemble-averaged quantities calculated with the probabilistic approach match the averaged quantities of real random realisations (random positions for each clump) of the ensemble. \item to verify that averaging over the clump projected area (see Sect.~\ref{Sect:KOSMA}) can be used (the method presented here accounts for the full (non-averaged) ``profiles'' $I_{\rm line}(p)$ and $\tau_{\rm line}(p)$ with $p$ being the \emph{impact parameter}, or radial distance from the centre point of the clump). \item to understand how much the ensemble-averaged quantities of the same ensemble can vary depending on the random positions of the individual clumps. \end{itemize}